katsmamina/HYF-website/planning/backlog.md

 -  **Volunteer**: As a Volunteer I want to ... so that ...:
    -  [ ] Given when ... then ...

-- **Sponsor**: As a Sponsor I want to support the organization so that help:
+- **Sponsor**: As a Sponsor I want to easily access the relevant information:
-   -  [ ] to Give an opportunity when they need it.
+   -  [ ] Given when I visit the website the link to Sponsor page is provided in the header
+- **Sponsor**: As a Sponsor I want to know main formats of contributing to HYF:
+   -  [ ] Given when I visit Sponsor page then I can see information about the main formats of supporting HYF
-- **Sponsor**: As a Sponsor I want to help the student developing so that can:
+- **Sponsor**: As a Sponsor I want to know the values of HYF so that I decide whether to support it or not:
-   -  [ ] Give them access to qualitative material to learn when they don't has the ressources to by a computer.
+   -  [ ] Given when I access the Sponsor page then I can see clear information on the values of HYF
+- **Sponsor**: As a Sponsor I want to know how to donate to HYF:
+   -  [ ] Given when I visit Sponsor page then I can fill a form to donate
+   -  [ ] Given when I want to contribute in a different way I can instantly contact HYF via mail
 ## Should-Haves

 will complete the user experience, but are not necessary: